 Students may NOT wear make-up.
 Clear nail polish only is permitted.
 These items tend to lead to a preoccupation with personal appearance and sophistication not appropriate to elementary students to the detriment of the development of academic skills and discipline.
 Perfectly clear lip balm for chapped lips is allowed.

 Nails are to be kept short (no longer than just visible from the back of the fingers), and clean.
-Acrylic nails and/or colored nail polish are not permitted.
-Only during 8th grade graduation will a "natural" and approved color be given for this one event.
+Acrylic, gel nails and/or colored nail polish are not permitted.
+Girls having acrylic or gel nails may recieve a uniform infraction and will be asked to remove them at an appropriate time frame.
+Only during 8th grade promotion will a "natural" and approved color be given for this event.